DMARC on autopilot. You're still in full control.

 What's coming next

-- shipping · this quarterBIMI assistant
+- shipping · this quarterMTA-STS / TLS-RPT monitoring

 Validate your VMC, preview your logo in major receivers, generate the BIMI record.

-- shipping · this quarterMulti-tenant for agencies
+- shipping · this quarterForensic (RUF) reports

 Per-message DMARC failure reports for the few receivers that still send them.
 Useful for incident response.